 Electronic documents will be retained as if they were paper documents, and any electronic files will be maintained for the appropriate amount of time.
 If a user has sufficient reason to keep an e-mail message, the message should be printed in hard copy and kept in the appropriate file or moved to an “archive” computer file folder.

 University records will be stored in a safe, secure, and accessible manner.
 Documents and financial files that are essential to operating in an emergency will be duplicated or backed up at least every week and maintained off-site.
 Document destruction of confidential information (student, personnel-related, financial, medical, etc.) records will be accomplished by shredding.

-All employees are expected to fully comply with established records retention and/or destruction policies and schedules.
+All employees are expected to fully comply with the established records retention and/or destruction policies and schedules.
 However, if you become aware or are informed by the University that institutional records are relevant to litigation, or potential litigation (a matter that could result in litigation), then you must preserve those records until a determination is made that the records are no longer needed, and this exception supersedes destruction schedules for those records.
 If you believe that exception may apply, or have any question regarding the possible applicability of that exception, please contact the office of the president.